Quantum Computing Modalities: Measurement-Based Quantum Computing (MBQC)

 The foundational paper for MBQC is “One-Way Quantum Computing“ by Raussendorf and Briegel (2001).
 They introduced the cluster state model and showed any quantum logic network can be simulated with one-qubit measurements on a cluster.
 Another important paper by Raussendorf, Browne, and Briegel (2003) further detailed how universal quantum computation is achieved with 2D cluster states.
 Michael Nielsen also wrote a lucid early description (2004) of MBQC and showed the equivalence with circuit models from a different angle.
 In Nielsen’s approach, measuring a cluster state was shown to effectively propagate quantum information in a way identical to gates.

-In terms of implementation, Photonic experiments by Philip Walther and Anton Zeilinger’s group (2005) demonstrated a 4-qubit cluster state and performed simple algorithms (like a one-bit adder) via one-way computing.
+In terms of implementation, photonic experiments by Philip Walther and Anton Zeilinger’s group (2005) demonstrated a 4-qubit cluster state and performed simple algorithms (like a one-bit adder) via one-way computing.
 This was a proof-of-principle that MBQC works.
-Since then, photonic cluster states of increasing size have been demonstrated: 8-photon cluster states in 2011 (Pan’s group in China), and very recently, multiplexed continuous-variable cluster states with thousands of modes (Furusawa’s group in 2019) – the latter showed a deterministic generation of a very large entangled state of light.
+Since then, photonic cluster states of increasing size have been demonstrated: 8-photon cluster states in 2011 (Pan’s group in China), and multiplexed continuous-variable cluster states with thousands of modes (Furusawa’s group in 2019), which showed a deterministic generation of a very large entangled state of light.
+More recently, Xanadu’s Aurora system (published in Nature, January 2025) demonstrated 12 logical GKP qubits with real-time error-correction decoding in a modular four-rack photonic architecture interconnected by 13 km of optical fiber.
+In July 2026, QuiX Quantum announced Carina, a discrete-variable MBQC system using on-chip GHZ-state cluster generation with single-photon qubits, which the company positions as the first universal photonic quantum computer designed for customer deployment.
+At four computational qubits, Carina is an architecture proof rather than a computationally capable machine, but it represents the first integration of on-chip cluster state generation, feed-forward control (150 ns latency), and room-temperature photon sources in a single deployable system.

 The link between cluster states and error correction was made by Robert Raussendorf and Jim Harrington (2007), who showed a topological error-correcting code using a 3D cluster (the Raussendorf-Harrington code, a form of topological MBQC).
 This work connects MBQC with the notion of a fault-tolerant universal quantum computer realized as a giant cluster state with defects encoding logical qubits – an idea that underlies some of Google’s and others’ approaches to future fault-tolerance.